cobelu/Long-EZ/I/md/07_FUSELAGE EXTERIOR.md

 Micro some foam chips into the holes around the bolt heads at the landing gear and engine mount extrusions.
 Round the edges of the plywood firewall {1/8" radius) so the skin can lap onto its aft face.
 Trim away 1/2" of the FiberFrax on the areas where the skin will lap onto the aft face (6.5 inch area on sides only).

-Do **not** carve the landing brake depression now - it's best to do this later, (chapter 17) to allow more accurate contour and easier fuselage skinning.
+Do **not** carve the landing brake depression now - it's best to do this later, (plans Section VI as part of Chapter 9) to allow more accurate contour and easier fuselage skinning.
+However you can mark the landing brake location on the foam surface now with a permanent marker and then tape the area that will become the langing brake.
+This makes removing the fiberglass skin you are about to put on easier when you are installing the landing break.
+Don't let the tape extend outside of the landing brake board area.

 Refer to the adjacent sketch showing a small wood insert in the lower corner of the fuselage.
 Remove the bottom foam and micro this insert in place.
 This provides additional strength needed to support the external step ( see chapter 8, step 6). **Left side only**.